behnambm/data-collector/README.md

 ### Notes
 1. Both approaches use the default configurations found in the `configs` directory.
 You can modify these configurations as needed.
-2. There are two docker files, the reason for that is the network instability of Iran.
+2. There are two docker files, the reason for that is the network instability in Iran.
 One builds the binary during build time, the other one just copies the binary from host.
 3. The docker files and compose are only written for service 1 & 2.

 # Run tests